Regular price $39.95

 4. Press and serve immediately

-Caring for your Bodum Chambord is as easy as unscrewing the mesh screen assembly from the stem and rinsing thoroughly then carefully using a soft cloth or sponge to clean out the interior of the glass pot.
+Caring for your Bodum Chambord is as easy as unscrewing the mesh screen assembly from the stem, rinsing thoroughly, then carefully using a soft cloth or sponge to clean out the interior of the glass pot.

 Though all components are dishwasher safe- we recommend gently cleaning them by hand.